Cognigy/Documentation/docs/en/docs/ai/installation/browser-requirements.md

 - Microsoft Edge (83 + 18)
 - Safari (12.1)

-For security reasons, we don't support older versions of the listed web browsers.
+For security reasons, older versions of the listed web browsers are not supported by Cognigy.

 ## Troubleshooting